fbbxo/fbbxo/README.md

 My name is Fabio Azevedo, i'm 20 yo and i'm from Tocantins, Brazil.

-🎓 I'm studying for my degree in Internet Systems.
+🎓 I'm studying for my degree in Tecnology in Internet Systems.

 ### 💻 Technologies and Languages